Security Manager eases MSP Microsoft GDAP transition

 How Security Manager Helps Make the transition to GDAP Easy

 SkyKick Security Manager is on the forefront of making this transition easy and seamless for partners.
-Security Manager now supports GDAP and will continue to build features to benefit Partners.

 To learn more about SkyKick Security Manager, book a live demo with a senior SkyKick security specialist